This example applies machine learning to predict steel properties using only element concentrations and temperature.

 The error term chosen is the normalized squared error.
 It divides the squared error between the neural network outputs and the data set’s targets by its normalization coefficient.

 If it takes a value of 1 then the neural network predicts the data “in the mean”, while a value of zero means a perfect data prediction.
-This error term does not have any parameters to set.

 The optimization algorithm is in charge of searching for the neural network that minimizes the loss index.

-Here we choose the Levenberg-Marquardt as the optimization algorithm.
+Here, we choose the Levenberg-Marquardt as the optimization algorithm.

 The following chart shows how training and selection errors decrease with the epochs during training.

-The final values are training error = 0.1821 NSE and selection error = 0.2455 NSE, respectively.
+The final values are training error = 0.182 NSE and selection error = 0.245 NSE, respectively.

 5. Model selection

-To improve the selection error, 0.2455 NSE, and the predictions made by the model, we can perform Model Selection algorithms on the structure.
-The best selection error is achieved by using a model whose complexity is optimal to produce adequate data fit.
-We use order selection algorithms that find the optimal number of perceptrons in the neural network.
+To improve the selection error, 0.245 NSE, and the predictions made by the model, we can perform Model Selection algorithms on the structure.

-As a result, we obtained a final selection error of 0.1236 NSE with 8 neurons.
-The following figure shows the optimal network architecture for this case.
+As a result, we obtained a final selection error of 0.123 NSE with 8 neurons.

 6. Testing analysis

-Now, we perform various tests to validate our model and see how good the predictions could be.
 In this case, we perform a linear regression analysis between the predicted and the real values.
-In the following figure, we can see the relation.
+The following figure shows this relation.

-The correlation value is R2=0.8861, which is close to 1.
+The correlation value is R2=0.886, which is close to 1.

 7. Model deployment